mixmastamyk/console/docs/why.rst

     *Jive Turkey…*

 In the Python world,
-there hasn't been much direct support for terminal sequences in the standard library, beyond curses and termios
+there hasn't been easy-to-use support for terminal sequences in the standard library, beyond curses and termios
 (which mildly overlap in functionality with this package and themselves).

-They are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while continuing to abstract hardware that rarely exists except in museums.
+Those are low-level interfaces however, focused on "full screen" terminal apps and tty control respectively, while continuing to abstract hardware that now exists in museums.
-ANSI codes may have won,
-but styling a text snippet here and there or setting a title was thought too… trivial perhaps.
+The ANSI standard may have won, but styling a text snippet here and there or setting a title without a bunch of ugly C-style function calls was thought too… trivial perhaps.

+.. rubric:: Terminfo?

+Besides the difficulty factor mentioned, this classic answer to this problem also suffers in that it doesn't support "true" color palettes.

 Meanwhile, over at the Cheeseshop…